Pinole

-Pinole, also called pinol or pinolillo, is roasted ground maize, which is then mixed with a combination of cocoa, agave, cinnamon, chia seeds, vanilla, or other spices.
+Pinole, also called pinol, is roasted ground maize.
 The resulting powder is then used as a nutrient-dense ingredient to make different foods, such as cereals, baked goods, tortillas, and beverages.
+For example, it can be mixed with a combination of cocoa, agave, cinnamon, chia seeds, vanilla, or other spices, to make a beverage called pinolillo.

 The name comes from the Nahuatl word pinolli, meaning cornmeal.
 Today, pinole is generally made by hand using wood-burning adobe ovens and a stone and pestle, and is still consumed in certain, often rural, parts of Latin America.
-Pinole is considered the national beverage of Nicaragua and Honduras.
+Pinole is considered the national beverage of Nicaragua.

-Nutrient content
+Nutritional content

 Depending on the type of pinole and the quality of its ingredients, pinole can be high in key vitamins and nutrients, including protein, amino acids, fiber, and antioxidants.
-Due to the large amount of fiber and the slow digestion of the maize, pinole also has a very high satiety effect, leaving those who consume it feeling full for a longer period of time.
 For many indigenous peoples of Mexico and Central America, it is relied upon as a key source of nutrition and sustenance.

+Uses

-Use by Tarahumara people
+Tarahumara people

-Along with chia, pinole is a staple food of the Tarahumara Indians, a reclusive indigenous people living in the Copper Canyon of Mexico who call themselves Rarámuri, meaning "footrunners".
-Noted for physical stamina and their ability to run extraordinarily long distances wearing only huarache sandals with soles made of recycled tire treads and their traditional garb of a white cotton loincloth with a woven belt., the Rarámuri consume bajíachi (corn beer) and pinole before races.
+Along with chia, pinole is a staple food of Rarámuri (Tarahumara) people, an indigenous people of the Copper Canyon of Mexico.
+The name Rarámuri means "footrunners".
+Noted for physical stamina and their ability to run extraordinarily long distances wearing only huarache sandals with soles made of recycled tire treads and their traditional garb of a white cotton loincloth with a woven belt, the Rarámuri consume bajíachi (corn beer) and pinole before races.